venture23-aleo/verulink/scripts/aws/DEPLOYMENT.md

     source venv/bin/activate
     ```
 6. Run the script
+   > Deployemnt is on docker container
     ```bash
     make deploy-to-aws
     ```
-7. Provide all the inputs as the script asks.
+8. Provide all the inputs as the script asks.
     * AWS Region (default: `us-east-1`)
     * AMI ID
     * AWS Instance Type (default: `t3.medium`)